aviumlabs/phoenix/README.md

 Edit src/lib/my_webapp/controllers/page_html/home.html.eex

-Search for Phoenix Framework and insert some text like MyApp hosted by Phoenix Framework.
+Search for Phoenix Framework and insert some text like MyApp powered by Phoenix Framework.

 Save the file and go back to your browser and you will automatically see the change.

 Pretty awesome!
-Much gratitude and appreciation to the Phoenix Framework, Elixir, and Erlang teams for their amazing work!
+Much gratitude and appreciation to the Phoenix Framework, Elixir, Erlang, Alpine, and PostgreSQL teams for their amazing work!

 From here it is up to you to build some amazing applications.
 Good luck!